Skip to main content

 Posted on June 22, 2022 in Vision Health

 Athletes know the importance of protecting their bodies when playing sports.
-Helmets, pads, and mouth guards are just a few of the items used to keep them safe.
-When it comes to vision and eye protection, however, there tends to be less concern.
+Helmets, pads, and mouthguards are just a few of the items used to keep them safe.
+When it comes to vision and eye protection however, there tends to be less concern.

 DDIAINBLOG

-Sports-related eye injuries are more common than you might think.
-Here are some of the eye injuries that can occur when playing sports without proper eye protection:
+Here are some of the types of eye injuries that can occur when playing sports without proper eye protection:

 Choosing the right eye protection

-The best way to protect your eyes and vision is to choose the correct protective gear.
-Different types of sports glasses and goggles are available.
-Here are some of the most common options:
+The best way to protect your vision is to choose the correct protective gear.
+Different types of sports glasses and goggles are available for reasonable prices.

-• Sports glasses: Also known as “rec specs”, sports glasses are more common in sports with limited contact or a lower intensity.
+Sports glasses: Also known as “rec specs”, sports glasses are more common in sports with limited contact or a lower intensity.

-• Sports goggles: More commonly used in sports with high speeds and the potential for contact.
+Sports goggles: More commonly used in sports with high speeds and the potential for contact.
 This is because sports goggles stay on your face much better than sports glasses.

 Pro tip: Sports goggles and sports glasses can often be customized with prescription lenses.
 Be sure to talk with a vision specialist for more information.